Elective surgery waiting lists

 - Non-urgent (Category 3) — Surgery recommended within 365 days of being added to the wait list.

 Gold Coast Health has made substantial progress in achieving this commitment and is proud to show evidence of this work in the data below.

 It is a snapshot of Gold Coast Health’s current elective surgery wait list as of the first day of the month.
 It is accurate at time of publication however it will change as patients are added, treated and removed from the elective surgery wait list.
-If you have any questions, you can call us on 1300 332 807 between 7am and 9pm, 7 days a week.
+If you have any questions, you can call our Outpatients Department directly on weekdays between 7:30am-5pm on 1300 559 083.

 The information is updated each month and available in Adobe Acrobat PDF format.